 - Review the medications with the people

-- Direct to exit area after medications are dispensed
+- Direct to exit the area after medications are dispensed

 Security People Will Be At The Doors